 Well, that's what happened to these people spiritually.
 There had been a time when they were more mature; but they had let it slip.
 They had regressed.
 So it presents a situation vaguely similar to elderly people becoming afflicted with dementia.
 And the result was that these people were drifting aimlessly and becoming spiritually hard-of-hearing.

-There is an addition insight here, in regards to a spiritual diet.
+There is an additional insight here in regards to a spiritual diet.
 Paul told these people that their problems were directly related to lazy hearing.
 I'll repeat that.
 Their problems were directly related to lazy hearing.
 You see at the end of verse 11 he said, "Seeing you are dull of hearing."

 The same word as that word dull is translated in Hebrews 6:12 as slothful.
 They were sluggish.
 They were lazy!
 I don't know whether your Bible has a marginal reference or not; but, right in the margin—for "dull"—it says "sluggish."